neotechmonk/strategy-pattern-python/README.md

 This allows for `CustomerSuppport.process_tickets()` to be not aware of the ticket ordering logic.
 The approach allows the code to scale by implementing additional `TicketOrderingStrategy` implementations to be instroduced in the future.

 However, there is no need to change the code in the `CustomerSuppport` class

+### 1. Protocol based approach
+Instead of extending `ABC` the interface extends the `Protocol` Given the ordering strategy implementation is not tighlightly compled in the Protocal approach, `FIFOOrderingStrategy` , `LIFOOrderingStrategy`, `RandomOrderingStrategy` dont extend `TicketOrderingStrategy`

+One of the limitation of Protocol is the that `create_ordering()`of concrete classes is not strictly checked against that of `TicketOrderingStrategy`